-I have a friend in San Antonio, she makes most people smile by her carefree nature, as she does with me.
+I have a friend in San Antonio, she makes most people smile with her carefree nature, as she does with me.
 She lives life vicariously, dressing how she chooses, in Stevie Nicks hippie attire, her preference. …And with flowers in hair if she chooses to.
 Her dress is a small indication as to how she lives her life.

-She frequently takes trips, with little money, and no worry about how she will make ends meet, when she returns.
+She frequently takes trips, with little money, and no worry about how she will make ends meet when she returns.
 She goes after what she wants and pursues it, without discussion or evaluation, simply because she feels it.

 Always, she does this by first putting her intentions on a particular desire out there for God and the universe.
 She proudly proclaims them and proceeds with courage.
 She does vision quests often and has invited me to participate.
 I have.

 “Such time [Vision Quests] can open up new possibilities for seeing ourselves and our world, giving us vision and strength to meet challenges or make changes in our lives.
 This is the purpose of the Vision Quest.” – SoulCraft – Wilderness-Based Vision Quest

 You know what?
 It seems she always gets what she desires.
 She was able to manifest the means and availability to travel with me and my friend Saia on a missionary trip to Costa Rica.
 She really wanted to go but had no free time or money.

 Somehow, she called one day, out of the clear blue, and was able to make the trip.
 God must have wanted her there because she is a hairstylist who ended up cutting and styling the hair of nearly fifty poor and parent-less children.

 The trip itself was fantastic for her, as well as for many of us, grateful to serve, and grateful that she was with us.
 God made that manifest because she set out good intentions and trusted that God would deliver the outcome of her desires.